Rosetta Academy Lessons in Practice: Design Patterns and the Anatomy of the Analytics Workload

-(Credits to Steely Dan for the title)
+(Credits to Steely Dan for the title reference)

-Corios was hired by a rapidly growing bank to build the newest release of their prospect acquisition scorecard model; not once, but twice: once in SAS 9.4 (their production environment), and the second time in a hybrid SAS Viya / open source approach that leveraged Python, Dask and Spark.
+Corios was hired by a rapidly growing bank to build the newest release of their prospect acquisition scorecard model; not once, but twice: once in SAS 9.4 (their production environment), and the second time in an open-source approach that leveraged Python, Dask and Spark.

-Building the first, traditional model pipeline was familiar territory for us because we had built several models for this client, that had been put into production over the past few years.
-The greatest challenge was that the bar was set very high for the mathematical performance of the model, since we had to beat the performance of the current version, which was constructed effectively and exhibited strong performance.
+Building the first traditional model pipeline was familiar territory for us because we had built several models for this client that had been put into production over the past few years.
+The greatest challenge was that the bar was set very high for the mathematical performance of the model, since we had to beat the performance of the current version which was constructed effectively and exhibited strong performance.

 Anatomy of an Analytic Workload

 To help the client think about the new tools and capabilities, we built a simple framework called the “Anatomy of an Analytic Workload” with 11 stages, each stage consisting of analytic design patterns that are familiar to seasoned analytics professionals.
-For instance, “Extract”, “Filter”, “Explore”, “Deploy”, etc. Then we overlaid both the traditional SAS model and the hybrid open source + SAS Viya model over this Anatomy framework and showed the comparisons between the conventional code involved in the model pipeline and the open-source code.
+For instance, “Extract”, “Filter”, “Explore”, “Deploy”; all eleven stages are covered more deeply in the first course of the Rosetta Academy curriculum.
+Then we overlaid both the traditional SAS model and the hybrid open source plus SAS Viya model over this anatomy framework and showed the comparisons between the conventional code involved in the model pipeline and the open-source code.

-Second, when working with open source frameworks, you cannot separate model pipeline development from architecture.
-Instead the Data Scientist role needs to work very closely with the DevOps Engineer and the Data Engineer roles to make changes to the architecture environment along the way – not because you can, but often because you have to.
-The Data Scientist will need to understand design patterns, architecture, scale, APIs, code and object interactions and ask the right questions of their peers to adjust their working environment, as they encounter challenges with the open source libraries they’re using, the scale of the data they’re working with, the storage and network implications of working with large data.
+Second, when working with open-source frameworks, you cannot separate model pipeline development from architecture.
+Instead, the Data Scientist role needs to work very closely with the DevOps Engineer and the Data Engineer roles to make changes to the architecture environment along the way – not because you can, but often because you must.
+The Data Scientist will need to understand design patterns, architecture, scale, APIs, code and object interactions and ask the right questions of their peers to adjust their working environment as they encounter challenges with the open-source libraries they’re using, the scale of the data they’re working with and the storage and network implications of working with large data.

 Advantages of the cloud route

-An important challenge to the data science industry, as we continue to embrace and use open source frameworks, is how to address the needs of model validation and transparency in a regulated business context like banking and financial services.
+An important challenge to the data science industry, as we continue to embrace and use open-source frameworks, is how to address the needs of model validation and transparency in a regulated business context like banking and financial services.

 - Nearly every fitted model in a pipeline is constructed as a binary object, and only in some cases can the data scientist inspect the properties of those objects at the level to which seasoned professionals are accustomed.
 I personally opt for the “trust and verify” approach when validating a model over the “trust blindly” approach that is required when working with these newer frameworks.

-- There are some useful developments going on in the area of Shapley model profiling and model drift, but it’s our view that some very valuable established model performance and validation criteria that have existed for decades are now being re-invented in the open source world without sufficient attention being given to ground that has already been broken decades ago.
+- There are some useful developments going on in the area of Shapley model profiling and model drift, but it’s our view that some very valuable established model performance and validation criteria that have existed for decades are now being re-invented in the open-source world without sufficient attention being given to ground that has already been broken decades ago.